swayf/grako/README.rst

 **Grako** was created to address recurring problems encountered over decades of working with parser generation tools:

 * To deal with programming languages in which important statement words (can't call them keywords) may be used as identifiers in programs, the parser must be able to lead the lexer.
-The parser also must lead the lexer to parse languages in which the meaning of input symbols may change with context (context sensitive languages) like Ruby_.
+The parser must also lead the lexer to parse languages in which the meaning of input symbols may change with context, like Ruby_.

-* When ambiguity is the norm in the parsed language, an LL or LR grammar becomes contaminated with miriads of lookaheads (just to make the parser greedy).
-PEG_ parsers address ambiguity from the onset, and memoization and relying on the exception systme makes backtracking very efficient.
+* When ambiguity is the norm in the parsed language (as is the case in several legacy_ ones), an LL or LR grammar becomes contaminated with miriads of lookaheads.
+PEG_ parsers address ambiguity from the onset.
+Memoization, and relying on the exception-handling system makes backtracking very efficient.

 * Semantic actions, like `Abstract Syntax Tree`_ (AST_) creation or transformation, *do not*  belong in the grammar.
-Semantic actions in the grammar create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser language, and translation's target language.
+Semantic actions in the grammar create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser's language, and translation's target language.

-* Pre-processing (like handling includes, fixed column formats, or Python_'s structure through indentation) belong in well-designed program code, and not in the grammar.
+* Pre-processing (like dealing with includes, fixed column formats, or Python_'s structure through indentation) belong in well-designed program code, and not in the grammar.

-* It is easy to recruit help on the base programming language (Python_), but, as the grammar language becomes more complex, it becomes increasingly difficult to find who can maintain a parser. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something's hard to explain to an university student, it's probably too complicated).
+* It is easy to recruit help knowledged about a mainstream programming language (Python_ in this case); it is not so for grammar description languages.
+As a grammar language becomes more complex, it becomes increasingly difficult to find who can maintain a parser. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something's hard to explain to an university student, it's probably too complicated).

-* Generated parsers should be humanly readable and debuggable.
-Looking at the generated source is sometimes the only way to find problems in a grammar, the semantic actions, or in the parser generator itself.
-It's difficult to trust generated code that you cannot understand.
+* Generated parsers should be humanly-readable and debuggable.
+Looking at the generated source code is sometimes the only way to find problems in a grammar, the semantic actions, or in the parser generator itself.
+It's inconvenient to trust generated code that you cannot understand.

 * Python_ is a great language for working in language parsing and translation.